Coire an t-Sneachda: Climbing

 The darker mass to the left is Aladdin's buttress; to the right is Fluted Buttress; the goat track comes down from the snow col on the right.

 The corrie is a popular destination for climbers, primarily because of its easy accessibility from the Cairn Gorm ski centre and the relatively reliable snow and ice conditions throughout the winter season.

 A number of climbers have been killed in the corrie, attracting some media attention.
 Most notoriously, in the winter of 2007 five climbers died after falls or from exposure in adverse conditions during a two-month period.
-A member of the Cairngorms mountain MRT (Mountain Rescue Team) was quoted by BBC Scotland as stating, "... it may [be] down to a combination of factors such as how easily accessible the corrie is – it is about an hour's walk from the ski centre car park – people not having adequate equipment and poor climbing conditions".
+A member of the Cairngorms Mountain Rescue Team told BBC Scotland "it may [be] down to a combination of factors such as how easily accessible the corrie is – it is about an hour's walk from the ski centre car park – people not having adequate equipment and poor climbing conditions".